CPMCA Tours Japan to Study Climate Change Policies with Bi-Partisan California Delegation

-California Leaders To Examine Hydrogen Fuels, Nuclear Power, High Speed Rail and Affordable Housing
+California Leaders Examine Hydrogen Fuels, Nuclear Power, High Speed Rail and Affordable Housing

-SACRAMENTO – Today, a bi-partisan delegation of California legislators, government officials, environmental advocates, business and labor leaders, and public policy experts will depart for a study tour of Japan to focus on climate change policies.
+On November 11, 2022 a bi-partisan delegation of California legislators, government officials, environmental advocates, business and labor leaders, and public policy experts departed for a study tour of Japan to focus on climate change policies.

-The delegation will study Japan’s climate policies – in particular, the roles of hydrogen fuels and nuclear power in achieving carbon neutrality.
-The group will examine Japan’s “bullet train” high speed rail system and learn about Tokyo’s affordable housing policies and how they relate to Japan’s climate agenda.
+The delegation studied Japan’s climate policies – in particular, the roles of hydrogen fuels and nuclear power in achieving carbon neutrality.
+The group examined Japan’s “bullet train” high speed rail system and learned about Tokyo’s affordable housing policies and how they relate to Japan’s climate agenda.

-The study tour will build on the Memorandum of Cooperation signed earlier this year between California Governor Gavin Newsom and the government of Japan, which focuses on climate change, renewable energy, and high speed rail as critical areas for collaboration and innovation.
-The tour is sponsored by the independent nonprofit California Foundation on the Environment and the Economy (CFEE).
-No taxpayer funds are being used.
+The study tour built on the Memorandum of Cooperation signed earlier this year between California Governor Gavin Newsom and the government of Japan, which focuses on climate change, renewable energy, and high speed rail as critical areas for collaboration and innovation.
+The tour was sponsored by the independent nonprofit California Foundation on the Environment and the Economy (CFEE).
+No taxpayer funds were used.

-California Assemblymember Al Muratsuchi (D-Torrance), chair of the Joint Legislative Committee on Climate Change Policies, will lead the delegation.
+California Assembly member Al Muratsuchi (D-Torrance), chair of the Joint Legislative Committee on Climate Change Policies, led the delegation.

 “California and Japan are both technology and innovation leaders with a shared commitment to fight the global climate crisis,” Muratsuchi said, “As the world’s fifth largest economy, California has much to learn from Japan, from its world-renowned high speed rail system to its innovative work in clean energy technology.
 We look forward to exchanging ideas on how we can strengthen our ties and work together to fight climate change, while growing our economies.”